AIJack: Let's Hijack AI! Security and Privacy Risk Simulator for Machine Learning: Package Design

+For example, users can easily experiment with evasion attacks and mitigation methods.
+Code~\ref{code:main:fgsm} shows FGSM, one of the most popular evasion attacks against a neural network, while Code~\ref{code:main:pixeldp} demonstrates PixelDP, one of the most popular mitigation methods against evasion attacks providing certified robustness.
+These codes can be integrated on the top of PyTorch-based machine learning pipelines.

+Code.~\ref{code:main:miface} shows the example code implementing the MIFACE attack, one of the most popular model inversion attack methods based on gradient descent, allowing attackers to steal training data from the trained model.

+One possible defense method against such model inversion attacks is training a neural network using Differential Private Stochastic Gradient Descent (DPSGD).
+DPSGD is easily implemented with AIJack on the top of PyTorch, as illustrated in Code~\ref{code:main:dp}.

+AIjack also makes it easy to implement various types of federated learning schemes and simulate their security and privacy risks.
+Code~\ref{code:main:fedavg} shows the implementation of FedAVG, one of the most standard federated learning protocols, on top of PyTorch.
+Code~\ref{code:main:mpi} mitigates Code~\ref{code:main:fedavg} to MPI-backend.

-Example codes for Federated Learning can be found in Code~3 to Code~6.
-Code~3 implements FedAVG with PyTorch, the standard Federated Learning protocol, Code~4 implements a Gradient Inversion Attack against Federated Learning (a type of Model Inversion Attack), Code~5 applies Paillier Encryption, one of the most popular Homomorphic Encryption methods, to mitigate inversion attacks, and Code~6 migrates Code~3 to MPI-backend.
+Then, users can easily incorporate various attack and defense strategies into federated learning by \textit{attaching} those abilities to servers and clients.
+For instance, Code~\ref{code:main:gradinv} demonstrates a gradient-based model inversion attack against federated learning, while Code~\ref{code:main:paillier} applies Paillier Encryption, one of the most popular Homomorphic Encryption methods, to mitigate such inversion attacks.

-Code7 illustrates the standard workload involved in training a neural network using Differential Private Stochastic Gradient Descent (DPSGD).
-Our API's design draws inspiration from Opacus~\cite{yousefpour2021opacus}, a renowned framework dedicated to deep learning with differential privacy.
-Additionally, our AIJack facilitates a more intuitive implementation, closely aligning with the algorithm initially proposed in\cite{abadi2016deep}.